 Knysna Angling & Diving Association

-HomeKADA (Knysna Angling and Diving Association) has approximately 300 members and welcomes more people to become part of the association that is not just about fishing but also making friends and getting involved.
-They are looking at integrating development programs for children in the future and they teach and encourage children to fish.
-Family competitions are enjoyed as well as week-end braai's and gatherings.
-New members fishing and social are encouraged to - Join the Club!
+HomeKADA (Knysna Angling and Diving Association) has approximately 300 members and welcomes more people to become part of the association.
+The club is not just about fishing but also making friends and getting involved.
+The club's Fun Family Fishing competitions, that take place on the Jetty or Railway Bridge, are all part of the future plan to develop young fisherman.

-For those novices out there there are different types of fishing that we can get involved within the Knysna area, Fishing the Estuary, Deep Sea Fishing, Rock and Surf Fishing and Art Lure Fishing or Bass Fishing.
-Since legislation has changed and commercial fishing on the Knysna Estuary has been stopped there have been far less fatalities of fisherman braving the Knysna Heads.
-KADA members work on a rule of thumb and if 3m+ swells are forecasted they do not go through.
-If you are thinking of mastering the Heads for the first time you should pop into to KADA to chat with those in the know.
+For those novices out there, there are different types of fishing available in the Knysna area.
+Fishing the Estuary, Deep Sea Fishing, Rock and Surf Fishing and Art Lure Fishing or Bass Fishing.
+Since legislation has changed, and commercial fishing on the Knysna Estuary has been stopped, there have been far less fatalities of fisherman braving the Knysna Heads.
+KADA members work on a rule of thumb, that if 3m+ swells are forecasted for that day, that they do not attempt to navigate through the heads.
+If you are thinking of navigating the Knysna Heads for the first time, pop into to KADA and chat with those in the know.

 The K.A.C.
-(Knysna Angling Club) in its day was one of the biggest Angling clubs in the country and fell underthe jurisdiction of the Eastern Province Angling Association.
-Knysna was very popular, and many larger E.P tournaments were held in this region.
-Before fuel increases members often visited from as far afield as Grahamstown and Port Alfred.
+(Knysna Angling Club) in it's day was one of the biggest Angling clubs in South Africa, and fell under the jurisdiction of the Eastern Province Angling Association.
+Knysna was a very popular destination, and many larger E.P tournaments were held in this region.
+Members often visited from as far afield as Grahamstown and Port Alfred.
 Today the local clubs of George, Oudtshoorn, Mossel bay, Riversdale and the George Prison Club enjoy the league fixtures.

 Today the same passion and enthusiasm exists ...